gdraheim/docker-systemctl-replacement/ARCHITECTURE.md

-Surely, if there are subtle problems with the system clock then you will bump into mysterious problems on service starts through the systemctl replacment script.
+Surely, if there are subtle problems with the system clock then you will bump into mysterious problems on service starts through the systemctl replacement script.
 And some docker versions did really weird things to /proc/1 for unknown reasons - it came back to normal on the next version of docker.
 It is just